Nakae Chōmin: Biography

 Nakae was born in Kōchi, Tosa Domain (present day Kōchi Prefecture).
 His father was an ashigaru, or lower ranking foot soldier in the service of the Yamauchi clan of Tosa.
 Having displayed an early aptitude for Western learning, after studies at the domain academy, Nakae was selected to study French and Dutch at Nagasaki and Edo.
 Later, he worked as a translator for the French minister to Japan, Léon Roches.

 After the Meiji Restoration, he was selected as a member of the Iwakura Mission and travelled abroad (under the patronage of the Justice Ministry) to study philosophy, history, and French literature in France, where he lived from 1871 until 1874.
-While in France, Nakae translated some of the works of Jean-Jacques Rousseau into Japanese (most importantly, Rousseau’s "Du contrat social") and Eugène Véron's L'esthétique.
+While in France, Nakae translated some of Rousseau's works into Japanese (most importantly, Rousseau’s "Social Contrat") and Eugène Véron's L'esthétique.
 He joined Saionji Kinmochi at Emile Acollas' Law School for foreign students in Paris.

 Upon his return to Japan, Nakae served as a lower-ranked secretary of the Genrōin.
 However, he soon became disenchanted by corruption and factionalism in Japanese government, and resigned to devote himself to other literary and educational activities.